-EXAM PRACTICE REVIEW: There will be FIVE exam practice assignments, sole purpose of exam practice review is to help prepare for the exam and it does not count towards the total grade.
+EXAM REVIEW: There will be TEN exam reviews, sole purpose of exam practice review is to help prepare for the exam and it does not count towards the total grade.
 Highly recommend students spend quality time with the exam review as it will prepare you for the exam.
+You can find the exam reviews on BlackBoard.

-LAB EXPERIMENTS/PRACTICES: Lab reports/practices will be collected for grading at the end of each lab experiment day.
-Students will complete the lab assignments for grading before leaving the lab.
-Each lab assignment will be worth 10 points, which will add up to 140 points of your final grade.
+LAB EXPERIMENTS: Lab reports/practices will be collected for grading by the high school teacher after the experiment/practice has been done.
+High school teacher will collect, scan, and email the materials for grading.
+Each lab assignment will be worth 10 points.
 The laboratory portion of this class will be comprised of topic discussion, practice worksheets and lab experiments.
 The lab portion of this course will consist of group work to perform lab experiments.
 There will be no make-up labs for the missed lab; students will receive ZERO for the lab section if missed.